 Use body or face exfoliator like gentle sugar scrub or chemical exfoliant with lactic or glycolic acids or retinol.
 If you are using a chemical peel, then a solution with few low-concentrated acids is the best.
 Start by exfoliating one hand at a time using circular motions and gently rubbing front and back of your hands.
 Also, don’t neglect skin area between the fingers and around the nails.
 Once you are done exfoliating (2-3 minutes per hand), wash your hands with warm water to remove the remains of the exfoliator.

 *If using chemical peel, follow instructions on the product since different chemical solutions require different treatment time.

 Try the following exfoliating products that work great for the hands:

-Soak a hand towel in hot water and wrap it around your hands.
+Soak a hand towel in hot water and wrap warm towel around your hands.
 The steam treatment allows to sooth the skin after exfoliation and also to trap the moisture and hydrate the hands.
 Remove the towel once it cooled off.

-Apply facial mask or concentrated serum or booster of your choice to address aging skin, pigmentation, or dryness.
+Apply moisturizing mask (face mask works too!), concentrated serum or booster of your choice to address aging skin, pigmentation, or dryness.
 This step is customizable since different individuals have different skin concerns regarding their hands.

 We love using the following serums:

 6. Optional – Hand Massage/ Use Tools